The Low Carbon Concrete Routemap, published April 2022, discusses the latest technologies and techniques to decarbonise concrete.

 Also discussed are the latest techniques and technology that can speed up the move to a zero-carbon future.

-The result of these meetings is the recently launched Low Carbon Concrete (LCC) Routemap.
+The result of these meetings is the Low Carbon Concrete (LCC) Routemap that was launched in April 2022.

 What is the Low Carbon Concrete Routemap?